Koi Varieties and Breeds

 Longfin

 Not a traditional Japanese variety but enormously popular in the West.
 Butterfly koi have dramatically long, flowing fins that trail behind them as they swim.
-They are available in virtually every color pattern but are classified separately from traditional koi in shows.
-They are generally hardy and their flowing fins make them stunning pond fish, though the fins can occasionally be damaged in ponds with sharp rocks or aggressive tankmates.
+Available in virtually every color pattern.
+Generally hardy and their flowing fins make them stunning pond fish.

 ๐Ÿข